 By 2015, the College will improve the average student success rate for distance learning courses by 2% over the 2008 baseline.
 (Instruction)

-65% of students enrolled in the 2010 Summer Bridge Program will complete six or more units in spring of 2011.
-(Student Services)
+85% of students enrolled in the 2011 summer Bridge Program will successfully pass their English or math Courses (Student Services).